HyphaApp/hypha-site/content/_index.md

 ### Deploying Hypha

-To support organisations having ownership over their data, Hypha can be deployed in a number of differe ways including - Heroku, Docker or on your own stand-alone server.
+To support organisations having ownership over their data, Hypha can be deployed in a number of different ways including - Heroku, Docker or on your own stand-alone server.
 Our [Hypha deployment documentation](https://docs.hypha.app/deployment) provides in-depth information.

 Our [administration documentation](https://docs.hypha.app/administration) will help you keep up-to-date with new features and improvements.